 (If you don’t have placemats like these, you can cut rectangles from hardboard and make them from scratch.)

 In just a few simple steps, I created really pretty placemats that I absolutely love.
-(For your convenience, I have linked everything you will need for this product, below this post)
+(For your convenience, I have linked everything you will need for this project at the bottom of this post.)

 Step 1